-The first step in the development of a LPM involves outlining the proposed intervention's objectives.
-LPM's are most effective when developed alongside objectives, at the beginning of SARs, as opposed to in the evaluation and monitoring phase.
-This prompts the evaluator to keep the 'intended result' in sight, while considering how to achieve that desired outcome.
-The PSC does not link the LPM to the project objectives.
+The first step in the development of a LPM, as illustrated in Figure 2.3.6, involves outlining the proposed intervention's Objectives.
+LPMs are most effective when developed alongside objectives in the first phases of developing a project or programme as opposed to in the evaluation and monitoring phase.
+Initial objectives for a proposal are outlined in the POD.

+These high-level objectives are subsequently elaborated upon in the Feasibility Report.
+Using an LPM to assist in the development of objectives prompts the evaluator to keep the 'intended result' in sight, while considering how to achieve that desired outcome.

+The TAF does not directly link the LPM to the project objectives.
 However, linking objectives to the LPM can be useful to ensure that both objectives and LPM are aligned.
 Benefits to this approach are as follows:

-- Provide stakeholders with clear direction on what is to be accomplished. - Acts as a basis for directing and guiding the entire appraisal process. - Introduces clarity and establishes a mechanism to assess potential scope creep.
+- Provide stakeholders with clear direction on what is to be accomplished - Acts as a basis for directing and guiding the entire appraisal process - Introduces clarity and establishes a mechanism to assess potential scope creep

-It is recommended to identify objectives with SMART principles in mind.
+SMART objectives are not required for the Phase 0 POD.
+However, it may be beneficial to identify objectives in the POD with SMART principles in mind.
+Objectives identified in the POD will need to be updated to SMART objectives as part of the Phase 1 Feasibility Report.
 These refer to Specific, Measurable, Accurate, Realistic, and Timely objectives.
 Applying SMART objectives ensures that they can be used throughout the initial option identification, transport appraisal, implementation process and post evaluation stages of investment lifecycle.

 SMART indicators can help to monitor the extent to which objectives and targets have been met along with assessing the intended change that the intervention might bring about.
-Further guidance on SMART objectives is set out in PAG Unit 2.2.
+Further guidance on SMART objectives is set out in PAG Unit 3.0.

-Figure 3.3 Step 1 of LPM Development - Objectives
+Figure 2.3.6 Step 1 of LPM Development - Objectives